arthur801031/3d-multi-resolution-rcnn/README.md

 Official PyTorch implementaiton of the paper "3D Instance Segmentation Framework for Cerebral Microbleeds using 3D Multi-Resolution R-CNN" by I-Chun Arthur Liu, Chien-Yao Wang, Jiun-Wei Chen, Wei-Chi Li, Feng-Chi Chang, Yi-Chung Lee, Yi-Chu Liao, Chih-Ping Chung, Hong-Yuan Mark Liao, Li-Fen Chen.
 Paper is currently under review.

+**Abstract from our paper:**
+Cerebral microbleeds (CMBs) are small-sized and round hypointense lesions.
+The volume ratio and the presence of CMBs are associated with an increased risk of cerebrovascular disease, cognitive impairment, and mortality.
+However, manually determining the number and volume of CMBs is an extremely time-consuming task due to many CMB mimics sharing CMB imaging characteristics.
+We present the first end-to-end 3D instance segmentation framework, 3D Multi-Resolution R-CNN, for CMBs using Susceptibility Weighted Imaging.
+We propose a multi-resolution approach to capture 3D spatial characteristics of CMBs.
+The proposed model substantially outperforms state-of-the-art models in terms of detection as well as instance segmentation, and especially it improves the segmentation performance of 3D Mask R-CNN by 39.8% at 0.5 intersection over union threshold via addressing the issues involved in detecting CMBs of various sizes.

+Keywords: 3D instance segmentation, 3D object detection, cerebral microbleeds, convolutional neural networks (CNNs), susceptibility weighted imaging (SWI), 3D Mask R-CNN, magnetic resonance imaging (MRI), medical imaging, pytorch.

 ## Usage Instructions

 ### Requirements